Modern Slavery

 • Raised awareness of the issues and the requirements of the Modern Slavery Act.

-• For those which are subject to the Modern Slavery Act, we have set out our expectations that they need to take steps to implement and enforce effective systems and controls to ensure they are both complaint with the Modern Slavery Act and that modern slavery is not taking place in their own business or their direct supply chains.
+For those which are subject to the Modern Slavery Act, we have set out our expectations that they need to take steps to implement and enforce effective systems and controls to ensure they are both compliant with the Modern Slavery Act and that modern slavery is not taking place in their own business or their direct supply chains.

 Steven Batchelor